 - Add a scoop of guacamole, then top with broccoli sprouts. (*The sprouts are optional)

 - Optional: Drizzle the top with sriracha and add the top half of English muffin.

-- If you do not have a biscuit cutter, just fry the egg on the non-stick pan.
+- If you do not have a biscuit cutter, just fry the egg on a non-stick pan.

 - You can use store-bought guacamole, or make the guacamole from scratch by adding 3 large avocados, 1 large tomato diced, ⅓ cup corn kernels, ¼ cup cilantro, ¼ cup scallions, 2 small limes, ½ cup minced jalapeño, 1 clove minced garlic, 1 tablespoon olive oil, ½ teaspoon salt, and ¼ teaspoon black pepper.
 Add the avocado to a bowl and smash it up.